Albino Whale in Mexico – level 3

 The marine biologists were doing their census of grey whales (to which family she belongs) off Mexico’s Pacific coast.

-Albinism is a genetic disorder caused by faulty genes which results in either the reduction or complete absence of the pigment melanin.
-It’s been recorded in different mammals, birds and reptiles, but there are very few documented records of albino marine mammals.
+Albinism is a genetic disorder which results in either the reduction or complete absence of the pigment melanin.
+People have recorded it in different mammals, birds and reptiles, but there are very few records of albino cetaceans.

-For the last 20 years, the annual migration of grey whales off the coast of Mexico have been monitored during mating and reproduction season.
-By monitoring the activities of the whales, the biologists have documented the successful recovery of the grey whale population, ensuring the survival of the species for future generations.
+For the last 20 years, the annual migration of grey whales off the coast of Mexico has been monitored during mating and reproduction seasons.
+By keeping an eye on the whales, the biologists have documented a successful recovery of the grey whale population, ensuring the survival of the species for future generations.

-Difficult words: juvenile (a young animal or a young person), albinism (the issue of being an albino), genetic (relating to genes, the tiny things inside you that make you look and act the way that you do), disorder (a physical problem), faulty (problematic), pigment (a colour), melanin (the dark colour in skin and hair), document (to record), ensure (to make sure), species (a type of animal).
+Difficult words: census (count how many of something there is), albinism (the issue of being an albino), pigment (a colour), melanin (the dark colour in skin and hair), cetacean (a marine mammal), ensure (make sure), species (a type of animal).

 What do you think about this albino whale?